| HEAD COACHPAT CERRONI

 Stenbroten, a Monticello High School graduate, is married to Whitney (Tyriver), a former UW-Oshkosh basketball and softball player.

 | OFFENSIVE COORDINATORLUKE VENNE

-Luke Venne enters his 17th season as an assistant coach at UW-Oshkosh, including his 12th in a full-time capacity.
-Venne, who directed the Titans' running game in past seasons, is in his fourth year as the program’s offensive coordinator.
+Luke Venne enters his 18th season as an assistant coach at UW-Oshkosh, including his 13th in a full-time capacity.
+Venne, who directed the Titans' running game in past seasons, is in his fifth year as the program’s offensive coordinator.

 Venne helped center Garrett Porter earn All-America status and guard Rob Bikowski gain all-region recognition in 2013, when the Titans averaged a WIAC-leading 197.9 rushing yards per game.